 What’s the deal with this sinfully delicious food?
 Are the claims true?
 Is it good for us, bad for us, an aphrodisiac, love potion or antidepressant?
 Chocolate has gotten mixed reviews in the world of health and it is time to set the record straight.

 In the worst of times, chocolate can be the best of friends.
-The reason for this is because of a chemical connection.
 Chocolate contains phenylethylamine (PEA), a neurotransmitter that is released by neurons at moments of euphoria.
 PEA stimulates a neurotransmitter called anandamide, which provokes a natural “high” and releases pleasant feelings as well as having a calming effect on the neurological system helping to lessen anxiety and make us feel more relaxed.
 And there is even more to this super yummy super food.

 Nutritional Highlights of Dark Chocolate:

-Contains flavonoids (plant pigments) that are responsible for antioxidant activity and are important for protecting against damage to the good cholesterol and the lining of the arteries.
+- Contains flavonoids (plant pigments) that are responsible for antioxidant activity and are important for protecting against damage to the lining of the arteries.

-Unlike the saturated fat found in meat and dairy products, the saturated fat in chocolate does not elevate cholesterol levels.
+- Unlike some saturated fats, the saturated fat in chocolate does not elevate cholesterol levels.

 Now hold on before you run off to buy a chocolate bar!
 Not all chocolate is created equal.
 Chocolate is still a very high fat food usually loaded with dairy products, fillers and sugar.